 More difficult questions

-- Why did Gauss used coordinates that are based on complex integers in order to encode a braid?
+Why did Gauss used coordinates that are based on complex integers in order to encode a braid?
 Epple says "That Gauss used complex integers to encode the composition of the braid might be motivated by his well known fascination with these numbers; it might, however, also have a more serious reason (see below)".
 Unfortunately i coudn't infer from the rest of the text the explanation for why complex numbers are important here.

-- Epple suggests to connect the drawing of the braid found in Gauss's notebook with his later definition of the linking integral; according to his interpretation, the linking integral represents a computation rather then a definition - in the case of two strand braid, this analytic approach (the integral) gives rise to a linking number which equals to an integer multiple of $\frac {{1}}{{2}}$.
-Until i read this article, i thought the linking integral always equals an integer, so can someone tell more about such "fractional" linking numbers?
+Epple suggests to connect the drawing of the braid found in Gauss's notebook with his later definition of the linking integral; according to his interpretation, the linking integral represents a computation rather then a definition - in the case of two strand braid, this analytic approach (the integral) gives rise to a linking number which equals to an integer multiple of $\frac {{1}}{{2}}$.
+If Gauss did apply a kind of linking integral for braids (how one can define linking number for a braid with more then two strands?), a question arises - are there any known definitions of a "linking number" for general braids?

-- As is being said in my posted "answer" (which is just intended to give additional information), the indirect reference in Betti's letter states that Gauss was occupied with a certain braid problem that he didn't succeed in solving except in special cases.
+As is being said in my posted answer (which is just intended to give additional information), the indirect reference in Betti's letter states that Gauss was occupied with a certain braid problem that he didn't succeed in solving except in special cases.
 Is there any term from modern braid theory for the topological problem described in Betti's letter?

 General question